 Court Records are public records and available to anyone.
 These records include a court case file that contains a court docket and any of the documents filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state keeps a record of people’s criminal background.
 These state databases are all connected so you are able to track criminal histories from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: